 Spider webs and spiders seem to surround us at Halloween, whether it’s spider decorations or real live spiders you’re suddenly noticing around your home!
 With over 3,000 species of spiders in North America alone, and three species commonly seen on Long Island, you are bound to run into a spider if your home isn’t protected by a regular pest control service.

 In addition to being creepy and crawly, spiders come with a few risks.
 While most spiders we see on Long Island rarely bite, for some people, serious reactions can occur, especially if allergies or a weakened immune system are present.

 Need some tips on keeping Long Island’s most common spiders out of your home?
 Keep reading!

-These 3 spiders are most commonly found on Long Island: Wolf Spiders, Daddy Long-Legs, and Sac Spiders.
-If you see another kind, most likely it has hitchhiked on something that you may have brought into your home. … order anything on Amazon lately?
-On Long Island, most spiders live only one year.
+As mentioned, there are three primary spider types found on Long Island: Wolf Spiders, Daddy Long-Legs, and Sac Spiders.
+If you see another type of spider in your home besides one of these three, it has most likely hitchhiked on something that you may have brought into your home!

 For help with spiders in your home, call or text Suburban Exterminating at (516) 864-6900 or (631) 864-6900 today!